Michael Keaton: 1975–1988: Early career and breakthrough

-Keaton first appeared on TV in the Pittsburgh public television programs Where the Heart Is and Mister Rogers' Neighborhood (1975).
+Keaton first appeared on television in the Pittsburgh public television programs Where the Heart Is and Mister Rogers' Neighborhood (1975).
 For Mister Rogers he played one of the "Flying Zucchini Brothers" and served as a full-time production assistant.
 (In 2003, after Fred Rogers' death, Keaton hosted a PBS memorial tribute, Fred Rogers: America's Favorite Neighbor; in 2018, he hosted a 50th anniversary special of the series for PBS, Mister Rogers: It's You I Like.)
 Keaton also worked as an actor in Pittsburgh theatre; he played the role of Rick in the Pittsburgh premiere of David Rabe's Sticks and Bones with the Pittsburgh Poor Players.
 He also performed stand-up comedy during his early years to supplement his income.

-Keaton left Pittsburgh and moved to Los Angeles to begin auditioning for various TV parts.
-He popped up in various popular TV shows including Maude and The Mary Tyler Moore Hour.
+Keaton left Pittsburgh and moved to Los Angeles to begin auditioning for various television parts.
+He popped up in various popular television shows including Maude and The Mary Tyler Moore Hour.
 He decided to use a stage name to satisfy SAG rules, as there were already an actor (Michael Douglas) and daytime host (Mike Douglas) with the same or similar names.
 In response to questions as to whether he selected his new surname due to an attraction to actress Diane Keaton, or in homage to silent film actor Buster Keaton, he has responded by saying "it had nothing to do with that".
 Keaton searched a phone book under "K", saw "Keaton" and decided to stop looking.